Get in Touch

 About

-Benefits of Spring Sowing
+Benefits of spring sowing

 In southern Australia most pastures are established in autumn to take advantage of the most reliable rainfall period of winter and early spring.
 This can sometimes result in pastures that struggle through cold, wet conditions and heavy infestations of winter germinating annual weeds such as capeweed, barley grass, silver grass, winter grass and toad rush.